-Minnesota has needle exchanges, and we have Sue Purchase to thank for laying the groundwork for this work.
+Minnesota has needle exchanges, and we have Sue Purchase to thank for laying the foundation for this work.

-Sue’s view of harm reduction is that is respects all positive change, meets people where they’re at, and makes space to “show up, be real, talk about difficult things, and have an open dialogue.”
-They had conversations about what it was like to meet their drug needs, while simultaneously being a successful parent, making it through the day, and supporting their family financially.
-They understood that substances were these women’s first line of defense, and had become their best friend, from sexual assault, domestic violence, mental illness, and other forms of trauma.
+The two started with a home delivery service, operating out of the trunk of their cars and meeting with people in prearranged destinations, most often a parking lot at a shopping mall or coffee shop.
+The shelters on Curry Avenue became a regular stop on Tuesday nights, where they brought socks and granola bars, along with condoms and syringes.
+As word and reputation spread, they were invited into people’s homes.
+It was this personalized intervention that allowed them to meet women who were pregnant and parenting while using in isolation.
+Sue’s view of harm reduction is that it respects all positive change: it meets people where they are at, and it makes a safe space to “show up, be real, talk about difficult things, and have an open dialogue.”
+They had conversations with women about what it was like to meet their drug needs while simultaneously being a successful parent, making it through the day, and supporting their family financially.
+Sue understood that substances were these women’s first line of defense and had become their best friend from sexual assault, domestic violence, mental illness, and other forms of trauma.
 They worked in a way that was respectful of the relationship that women had formed with the substance.
-“It was serving them in some way, and we had to understand that, before we could ever start talking about a different way of making it through life.”
+“It was serving them in some way, and we had to understand that before we could ever start talking about a different way of making it through life,” Sue said.

 Harm reduction is in no way a green light to use, nor does it minimize the risks of using.
-“Sometimes people think—oh harm reduction, you’re encouraging people to use.
+“Often, people think that by using harm reduction methods, you’re encouraging people to use.
 Quite the opposite.
-If you’re going to use, then use more safely.
-I educated people—don’t share cookers, cotton, water, or needles.
-And we’d talk about what else they could do while actively using to take care of themselves.
-Do you have medical care?
-Prenatal care?
-Healthy food?”
+If you’re going to use drugs, then learn how to use them in a safer manner.
+I educated people not to share cookers, cotton, water, or needles.
+And, we’d talk about what else they could do while actively using to take care of themselves, like do you have medical care, prenatal care, healthy food?”
+Sue said.

-Over the years “Minnesota Department of Health funded us for almost every single dollar we asked for, which was f*cking phenomenal!”
-Sue started a group called “How to Manage a Habit on a Budget” and it was funded through the Minnesota Women’s Fund.
+Sue went on to explain that over the years, “Minnesota Department of Health funded us for almost every single dollar we asked for, which was f*cking phenomenal!”
+Sue started a group called “How to Manage a Habit on a Budget”, and it was funded through the Minnesota Women’s Foundation.
 Sue encouraged, “Trust your crazy ideas.
-You know where we need to go.
-And the getting there will happen.”
+You know where we need to go, and the getting there will happen.”

 Sue Purchase presented at the 6th Annual Harm Reduction Summit at White Earth.